- Home

 Final thoughts…

-According to Age UK, adults should have a routine eye test at least every two years.
-You can find your nearest optician on the NHS website – or you can book directly with Boots Opticians using the button below.
+Experts at Age UK recommend adults have a routine eye test at least every two years.
+You can find your nearest optician on the NHS website.
+Other factors, like eating a balanced diet and making healthy lifestyle choices, can also help protect against age-related vision loss.

-Francesca Williams is a lifestyle writer at Rest Less.
+Francesca Williams is a senior lifestyle writer at Rest Less.
 She joined Rest Less in early 2021 after achieving a first-class degree in History at the University of Sheffield and qualifying as an NCTJ Gold Standard Journalist.
-Francesca writes across a range of lifestyle topics, specialising in health, history, and art and culture.
-In her spare time, Francesca likes to keep herself busy and enjoys going on walks, playing netball, going to the gym, getting involved with her local church, and socialising with friends and family.
+Francesca is a qualified Level 3 Personal Trainer and writes across a range of lifestyle topics, specialising in health.
+In her spare time, Francesca likes to keep herself busy going to the gym, dancing, spending time with friends and family, and getting involved with her local church.

 * Links with an * by them are affiliate links which help Rest Less stay free to use as they can result in a payment or benefit to us.
 You can read more on how we make money here.